 So how do you stand out?
 The most essential part of your footballing career is your player profile.
 Your ‘perceived’ image.
 The impression that you give off knowingly or unknowingly, and to get noticed you need to make it your job to create a football CV that sells you as a player effectively.

 Our football CV template has been used by 1000s of football players to not only raise their player profile enough to get noticed by coaches and scouts, but also to get football trials, acting as a. gateway into football academies.

 So, do you want to create a football cv to attract professional football clubs?
 Then you’re in the right place.

-This page will break down all aspects of creating a football cv and what to do once you have perfected your CV.
+This page will break down all aspects of creating a football cv and what to do once you have prepared your cv to the best standards

-These tips and techniques can improve your chances of getting signed right away!
+And the best part?
+These tips and techniques can improve your chances of getting noticed right away.

-So, are you ready to take your football more seriously?
+If you are ready to take your football more seriously, lets get started.

 A Football CV (Curriculum Vitae, or résumé), is a written outline of your football ability, playing history and personal profile.

 However, players often overlook this important document choosing to concentrate on their on-field training, hoping a scout will spot them among the millions of hopefuls worldwide.